The ZX-calculus has two important meta-rules:

 For diagrams that flow left-to-right there is no interpretation for a vertical wire.
 We get around this by giving any vertical wires the slightest of bends, so that it forms either a cup or a cap (and it does not matter which option one chooses.)

 Hopefully this introduction will give you an indication of how to read ZX diagrams and their rules.
 The publications page gives a list of the latest papers, and you can filter by authors, titles, keywords, and abstracts to find the content you are looking for.
+There is also a Discord where you can ask questions about ZX or discuss general other topics in the quantum computing sphere.
 If you have any comments or suggestions on how we can improve this tutorial, please contact a member of the website team.